 Mines as shelters:

 In the early sixties the federal government realized that existing mines and caves might serve as fallout shelters for large numbers of people.
-A national survey was conducted and in Massashusetts one suitible location was found:
+A national survey was conducted and in Massschusetts one suitable location was found:

-The abandoned Emery Mines in Chester which was reportedly suitable to accomodate 1180 individuals.
+The abandoned Emery Mines in Chester which was reportedly suitable to accommodate 1180 individuals.

 Chelsea Bomb Shelter.